mongodb/docs/source/includes/considerations-performance-advisor.rst

 new indexes.
 Examine whether a query for such a collection can be modified to take advantage of existing indexes, as well as whether a query occurs often enough to justify the cost of a new index.

+The Performance Advisor can help identify and remove unnecessary indexes.
+To learn more, see :ref:`pa-drop-index`.